TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 Services are functions that uses models to create function the application uses.
 Each funciton uses an interface and implements them.
 For example, IApplicationInformation is an interface and ApplicationInformation implements that functionality.
-Another example is IexpenseReportBuilder, which is implemented by ExpenseReportBuilder.
+Another example is IExpenseReportBuilder, which is implemented by ExpenseReportBuilder.

 **Bus Architecture**